Baby Crying Facts

 Are they struggling to get to sleep?

-- Being ‘over tired’ can lead to crying.
-Your baby will probably give signs they are tired like; eye rubbing, ear pulling or gazing off into the distance.
+Being ‘over tired’ can lead to crying.
+Your baby will probably give signs they are tired; eye rubbing, ear pulling or gazing off into the distance.
 Rocking and talking softly to your baby in a quiet space, walks in their pram and rides in the car can help when they can’t seem to nod off.

 Don’t be hard on yourself if sometimes everything you try doesn’t seem to help.
 Learning what works for your baby can take time.

 If your baby is close, you will find it easier to spot the signs your baby needs you early and this can reduce crying time.
 It is often easier to settle a baby if you can step in before they get really upset.